 The Sync knob adjusts the level of hard sync for its oscillator.
 When set to 1, the oscillator works normally without hard sync.
 When set to a higher value, the oscillator will 'squeeze' more phases into one actual audible phase, which drastically changes the harmonics in the sound with a metallic-sounding effect.
 Sync is a modulation target.

 Below the Sync knob, the Phase Sync button (with a MIDI icon) toggles oscillator phase sync on and off.
 When oscillator phase sync is on, the oscillator resets its phase to halfway the waveform on each note-on event.
 With short, percussive sounds, this works really well to create a sharp and aggressive attack with every note.
 However, normally you should turn it off because it sometimes introduces unwanted clicks.

 The volume and pan of each oscillator can be adjusted using the combined Level/Pan knobs.
 The inner knob set the overall level and outer ring sets the panning.
 Both are modulation targets.

-You can ring modulate the first oscillator with the second oscillator using the small * button between the component buttons for oscillator 1 and 2.
-Ring modulation combines two waveforms, and outputs the sum and difference of the frequencies present in each waveform.
+You can enable ring modulation between two oscillators with the small * button between the sections for oscillator 1 and 2 or oscillator 3 and 4.
+Ring modulation multiplies two waveforms, and outputs the sum and difference of the frequencies present in each waveform.
 This produces a signal rich in overtones, suitable for producing bell-like or otherwise metallic sounds.

-When you want to change any oscillator parameter for all oscillators at the same time, just hold down the Alt key while turning a knob.
+When you want to change any oscillator parameter for all oscillators at the same time, just hold down the Alt key (Shift key in Pro Tools) while turning a knob.